nitya308/daliapi/README.md

   return comment;
 };
 ```
-2. Get all comments on a post
+2. Get all comments on a post:
+A simple find by parameter function
 ```
 export const getCommentbyPost = async (postID) => {
   const postComments = Comment.find(postID);